 AT&T Cybersecurity recommends that you follow the USM Anywhere Product Announcements to learn what's included in each update and the latest sensor version.
 When you subscribe to receive updates from USM Anywhere, you will receive two kinds of notifications at the email address used in your subscription:

 - USM Anywhere Provisioning Update: This is to update the provisioning system (for new customers).
 Therefore, new deployments are not created until maintenance is complete.

 - USM Anywhere Service Update: This is to update existing USM Anywhere services.
 Your service may be offline during this period.

 For each update, you receive an email when it is scheduled (with start time and estimated duration), when it is in progress, and when it is completed.
 The estimated duration is the time it takes for all USM Anywhere services to be updated, also referred to as the maintenance window.
 Your service restarts after its update has completed.

 When your USM Anywhere Sensor tries to connect to the USM Anywhere service after it has completed an update, the sensor downloads and installs the update immediately.
 Your USM Anywhere Sensor restarts after its update has completed.
 You do not need to reconfigure the sensor or restart it after an update.

-Warning: The VMware Sensor and Hyper-V Sensor require all five network interface cards (NICs) to be enabled.
-The USM Anywhere update will fail if not all five NICs are associated to some network (active or inactive).
+Warning: The VMware Sensor and Hyper-V Sensor require all five network interface cards (NICs) to be enabled; otherwise, the USM Anywhere update will fail.
+The NICs can remain disconnected.